cortext/patstat/parsed addresses/README.md

 Patstat store the information of more than 50 millions of patent applicants, either natural persons or legal entities, most of these information can be consulted in the table tls206_person.
-Nevertheless, almost in half of the record the address information is missing, but doing an analysis of those cases wherein the address field was empty, it was determined that in a few cases the addresses is contained into the field person_name.
+Nevertheless, almost in half of the record the address information is missing, but doing an analysis of those cases wherein the address field was empty, it could be determined that in a few cases the addresses is contained into the field person_name.

 ## Setting up Libpostal